infinit3Logic/infinit3Logic/README.md

 - creating a branch for every intresting things that I learned while solving different problems and creating Projects.
 - creating a branch for what should I learn to getting better and better every single day

+And I will appreciate everyone who reads this README file and sending me questions and projects in C++ that seems intresting to them in every skill levels, I promise that eventually I will understand how to solve them as I'm growing.

 In addition I'm completetly new in 'github' and using it, so why not learning it too !!
 That's it !!
 This README file is getting updates...